-A WHIRLWIND TRIP FOR OUR SECRETARY GENERAL
+A WHIRLWIND TRIP FOR AMNESTY'S SECRETARY GENERAL

-Dr Agnes Callamard recently visited Aotearoa New Zealand, reminding us that, as authoritarian practices spread, we must keep asking: “Is it human?
+Dr Agnès Callamard recently visited Aotearoa New Zealand, reminding us that, as authoritarian practices spread, we must keep asking: “Is it human?
 Is it right?

 bg-image